 We used the automatic calibration algorithm MOEA-VELMA to calibrate VELMA for the Taylor Creek watershed.
 The algorithm resulted in 848 out of 3,500 parameter sets that gave NSE values >0.6 (see Table 3).

-As shown in Table 3, the automatic calibration procedure found solutions with a wide range of parameter values because different combinations of parameters (e.g., a high be value combined with a low Petparam1 value compared with a low be value combined with a high Petparam1 value) can produce similar discharge simulations.
+The automatic calibration procedure found solutions with a wide range of parameter values because different combinations of parameters (e.g., a high be value combined with a low Petparam1 value compared with a low be value combined with a high Petparam1 value) can produce similar discharge simulations (Figure 3).
 Fully addressing parameter redundancy is beyond the scope of this investigation.
 Therefore, we chose one parameter set and applied that set to each of the four watersheds to serve as the baseline models, which will then be compared with the scenario results.

 3.2.
 Scenario Results